Skip to main content

 How Do Lifestyle Changes Correct This Molecular Lesion?

-The enduring reversal of insulin resistance hinges on the ability of to deplete these intracellular DAG pools and restore the fidelity of the insulin signaling pathway.
+The enduring reversal of insulin resistance hinges on the ability of lifestyle interventions to deplete these intracellular DAG pools and restore the fidelity of the insulin signaling pathway.
 This is a direct biochemical reversal of the pathogenic process.

 1. Caloric Restriction and Weight Loss ∞ A negative energy balance is the most potent stimulus for the mobilization of ectopic lipids.
 When the body enters a catabolic state, it begins to oxidize stored fats for energy.
 This includes the DAGs accumulated in the liver and muscle.
 Studies using magnetic resonance spectroscopy have visualized the rapid depletion of intrahepatic and intramyocellular lipids in response to even modest, sustained caloric deficits.
 This depletion removes the activator of the aberrant PKC isoforms, allowing the insulin signaling pathway to function without interference.